chadharaghav/article-grabber/README.md

 # article-grabber
-Saves article from the internet as a text file
+This program accepts a URL of an article and then saves it as a text file with a name that is specified by the user.